dylan-reichelt/raspberrypi-messenger/README.md

 Message sent successfully :D
 closing socket
 ```

+## Optional Steps

+<ins>Shortcut for automated start:</ins>

+1) right-click and hit "create shortcut" for start.sh

+2) Drag that shortcut wherever you wish

+3) Double click and it should start the application

+NOTE: This is automating an ngrok processes as well, on localhost port 4556.
+In order to get NGROK working go to www.ngrok.com.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.